|Survey name||Annual Population Survey (APS)|

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

-For more details on related releases, the release calendar is available online and provides 12 months’ advance notice of release dates.
-In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Official Statistics.Back to table of contents
+For more details on related releases, the release calendar provides advance notice of release dates.
+In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change within the 28 days prior to publication, and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.Back to table of contents

 (The degree of closeness between an estimate and the true value.)

 Personal well-being estimates follow Government Statistical Service (GSS) Statistical Disclosure Control and Communicating Uncertainty and Change guidance.
-As such, estimates of personal well-being are not published if the sample size from which they are based is less than 50, their numerator is 5 or less, or their co-efficient of variation (CV) is greater than 20%.
+As such, estimates of personal well-being are not published if the sample size from which they are based is fewer than 50, their numerator is five or fewer, or their coefficient of variation (CV) is greater than 20%.
 These rules are for both quality reasons and for disclosure control.

 Table 3: Understanding the co-efficient of variation for personal well-being estimates